FAQ: Impact of COVID-19 on 2020-21 MOC and dues cycles

 COVID-19 has completely upended my practice.
 Even with an extension, I don’t know if I will be able to afford my full dues amount this year.
 Will the Royal College take this into consideration?

-- The Royal College works hard to support Fellows.
-Each year, we offer reduced fees for Fellows based on projected net professional income, temporary leave (family/health) or enrollment in recognized postgraduate programs.
+- Each year, we offer reduced fees for Fellows based on projected net professional income, temporary leave (family/health) or enrolment in recognized postgraduate programs.
 Fellows may qualify for a fee reduction based on these existing parameters.
 Please review our dues information webpage for full details and contact email@example.com for more particular information.

 I have been asked to come out of retirement because my medical services are required due to COVID-19.
 I want to change my membership status from “Retired” to “Active” for a short period of time.
 What will I be invoiced?